burtmonroe/SoDA501/Materials/Glossary/README.md

 **Turkers**

-**Uncertainty**
+**uncertainty**

-**Unfolding** Lots of disciplines have something they call "unfolding" (e.g., music, biochemistry).
+**unfolding** Lots of disciplines have something they call "unfolding" (e.g., music, biochemistry).
 Here, it's most likely to refer to a type of data analysis closely related to multidimensional scaling, which maps individuals and objects over which they have preferences in the same space.
 The next most likely usage is as "deconvolution", the reversing of a convolution operation.

 **Unicode**